Cheesy Spinach Souffle

 Not officially a “souffle” as the eggs are added whole instead of the whites whipped, then folded in.
 But that’s the title of my mom’s dish from back in the ’60s or ’70s, so there you go!

 - This is such a simple recipe, just defrost two boxes of frozen chopped spinach overnight in the fridge.
-Set on the counter for an hour or so if the spinach is still icy the next morning.
+Set them on the counter for an hour or so if the spinach is still icy the next morning.

 - Next, squeeze the spinach very dry as any excess water will make this spinach casserole watery.
 I like using a potato ricer, but the hubby (my dishwasher) cringes when he sees little all the little bits of spinach he has to clean!